List of Joseon royal consorts: Title

-After Second Gabo Reform in December 1894, which proclaimed the severance of the subordinate relationship with China, royal titles also changed.
-The title changed from wangbi to wanghu and from wangdaebi to wangtaehu (왕태후, 王太后).
-(Note: In Eastern Asia royalti, both 妃 and 后 used for part of consort's title and translated as consort in English. 后 usually used by chief consort of the sovereign monarch, while 妃 had lesser rank than 后.)
+After the Kabo Reform in December 1894, which proclaimed the severance of the subordinate relationship with China, royal titles also changed.
+The title changed from wangbi to wanghu and from wangdaebi to wangtaehu.
+(Note: In Eastern Asia royalti, both 妃 and 后 was used for parts of titles and are translated as "consort" in English. 后 was usually used by the wife of the monarch, while 妃 had lesser rank than 后.)

-In October 1897, King Gojong proclaimed Korea as an empire and he assumed the title of Emperor (hwangje; 황제, 皇帝) in order to assert Korea's independence.
-Automatically, his wife held the title of empress consort (hwanghu; 황후, 皇后) (Note: 皇 Imperial + 后 Consort) and the monarch's widow held the title empress dowager (hwangtaehu; 황태후, 皇太后).
-From all the consorts of Joseon's ruler, only Empress Sunjeong held the rank of empress consort during her lifetime.
-Empress Myeongseong died in 1895, two years before the Korean Empire was proclaimed.
+In October 1897, King Gojong proclaimed Korea as an empire and assumed the title of emperor in order to assert Korea's independence.
+Automatically, his wife held the title of empress (Note: 皇 (Imperial) + 后 (Consort)) and a monarch's widow held the title of empress dowager.
+Only Empress Sunjeonghyo held the rank of empress during her lifetime.
+The famous Empress Myeongseong died in 1895, two years before the Korean Empire was proclaimed.